AndrewBrinker/talks/doc.md

 The basic types in Haskell are:

 - `Int`: The basic integer type, whose size is based on the current machine.
-- `BigInt`: Arbitrary size integer, which can grow (theoretically) infinitely.
+- `Integer`: Arbitrary size integer, which can grow (theoretically) infinitely.
 - `Float`: 32-bit floating point number, as defined by the IEEE
 - `Double`: 64-bit floating point number, also defined by the IEEE
 - `Bool`: True or False.
 Not much more to say.